mthwm/kc_q7_keymap/README.md

 For optimal usage:
 - Adjust to the new layout gradually
 - You may need to slightly adjust your typing style to avoid accidental modifier activations
 - Consider adjusting the TAPPING_TERM value if you experience issues

-## Gaming Mode

-The dedicated gaming layer disables home row mods for a traditional typing experience, which is often preferred for gaming where holding keys is common.
-To toggle the gaming mode, press the H key while in the FN3 layer.